 • Brake-related warning lights: Issues with your Altima’s brakes may show signs of failure through your dashboard before your pedal begins to loose stopping power.
 The ABS warning light signals an issue with the anti-lock braking system, while the word BRAKE indicates parking brake use or low brake fluid levels.

-• Low tire pressure warning light: Your Altima’s tire pressure monitoring system makes staying ahead of tire maintenance much easier.
+• Low tire pressure warning light: Your new Altima’s tire pressure monitoring system makes staying ahead of tire maintenance much easier.
 If the system senses that air pressure has diminished below the manufacturer-recommended cold pressure limit, you’ll see an exclamation point in parentheses on your dashboard.

 • Charge warning light: The battery-shaped symbol of the charge warning light warns that there’s an issue with your Altima’s charging system that powers the electrical aspects of your vehicle.
 Inspect the alternator and the battery light should disappear.